shankar-r10n/spt-aca-hol/README.md

 ```
 az containerapp revision set-mode --mode multiple \
                                   --name aca-hol-demo1 \
                                   --resource-group rg-spt-aca-hol1
 ```

 Ensure that you get the output - **"Mutliple"** - which means the revision mode was set successfully

 **5. Create a new revision** - based on the existing revision and using the image -  _docker.io/dockerr10n/aca-lab1-image:blue_

 ```
 az containerapp revision copy -n aca-hol-demo1 -g rg-spt-aca-hol1 --image "docker.io/dockerr10n/aca-lab1-image:blue"
 ```
-Now, if you navigate to the  _Revision Management_ link in the left navigation you will observe that 2 revisions exist simultaneously and that the revision we recently created is configure to get 100 % of the traffic.
+Navigate to the Revision Management configuration page for the Container App within the Azure Portal.
+You will see that two revisions exist simultaneously and that the revision we recently created is configured to receive 100 % of the traffic.

 <img width="1151" alt="image" src="https://user-images.githubusercontent.com/25875242/199154522-defc2380-b198-43d6-8335-44428ea91279.png">